Bakery Operations & Camp Life

 YOU DID IT & NEXT STEPS!

-Wow..you reached the end of all this information.
-Hopefully this is enough food for though to answer lingering questions, get you excited and prepare you for an utterly unforgettable week on the Playa.
+Wow.. .you reached the end of all this information.
+Hopefully this is enough food for thought to answer lingering questions, get you excited and prepare you for an utterly unforgettable week on the Playa.
 So, if you want to move to the next step of our campmate application process, click here: Welcome letter for prospective camp members.